Ankit6989/ToDoAPP/README.md

 ## Project status

-ToDoAPP is a completed project that I created as a personal challenge to practice my web development skills.
+ToDoAPP is a completed project that I created as a personal challenge to practice my skills.
 I may add some additional features or improvements in the future, such as:

 - Adding due dates for tasks
 - Sorting tasks by different criteria